jasonmccreary/blog-posts/2010-03-11-pocketbracket_ipad_giveaway.md

 ---
-title: PocketBracket 2.0 Update with an iPad Giveaway
+title: "PocketBracket 2.0 Update with an iPad Giveaway"
+heading: "PocketBracket 2.0 Update with an iPad Giveaway"
 author: Jason McCreary
 excerpt: "For this year's 2010 NCAA Men's Basketball Tournament I updated PocketBracket with a new UI and several user requested features.
+To build the buzz in the ever competitive app market, I'm running an iPad Giveaway."
+subheading: "For this year's 2010 NCAA Men's Basketball Tournament I updated PocketBracket with a new UI and several user requested features.
 To build the buzz in the ever competitive app market, I'm running an iPad Giveaway."
 layout: post
 comments: true
 permalink: /2010/03/pocketbracket_ipad_giveaway/